Scroll to top

 Lower-Risk Areas

-• Banani: Commercial and residential area adjacent to Gulshan, generally manageable for business activity
+• Banani: Commercial and residential area adjacent to Gulshan, generally manageable for business activity during normal periods.

 Elevated-Risk Areas